mattermost/compass-components/README.md

 The compass components package is the implementation of the [compass design system](https://zeroheight.com/29be2c109/p/995619-compass-design-system) meant (but not limited) to be used in the mattermost products: Messaging, Playbooks and Focalboard.

-The intention behind the püackage is to create a unified look and feel across the products.
+The intention behind the package is to create a unified look and feel across the products.

 ## Use compass components in your project